fielding/dotfiles/README.md

 currently this readme is at it's infancy, so I am parking the todo list right at the top.

+### Recently Done
+- [x] binds/tune up text/code folding within vim (temp marking as done, I think I am content with za, zo, zc, and their bigcase counterparts)

 - [ ] Rework implementation/installation at new workstation; current .gitignore
 with the git repo existing in ~ is pretty bogus
-- [x] binds/tune up text/code folding within vim (temp marking as done, I think I am content with za, zo, zc, and their bigcase counterparts)
 - [ ] find a suitable vim binding for Goyo and Goyo!
-- [ ] check in to vim-hackernews and adding additional color highlighting to
+- [ ] check in to vim-hackernews and adding additional color highlighting to comments pages.
-- comments pages.
 A small dab of color could go a long way
+- [ ] can I get Github Flavored Markdown for livedown/vim-livedown?
 - [ ] Revise Vim plugins; Try and incorporate desired, but currently unused plugins, in to my workflow, and then remove any "unfitting" or not needed.
 - [ ] Tmux configuration (basically a default config currently)